-Volume triggered is based on Inspiratory trig response time \leq 100 ms from pressure drop/flow rise to PEEP level.
+Volume triggered is based on Inspiratory trig response time ≤100 ms from pressure drop/flow rise to PEEP level.

-The inspiratory and expiratory gas pathway resistance is validated over a range of 5 to 200 cm H20/l/s and the compliance over a range of 3 to 100 ml/cm H2O.
+The inspiratory and expiratory gas pathway resistance is validated over a range of 5 to 200 cm H20/I/s and the compliance over a range of 3 to 100 ml/cm H20.